-Registered Nurses earn the highest median pay at $29.34 per hour.
+Registered Nurses are awarded the highest paychecks, with compensation nearing $24.68 per hour.

 Rated 4 out of 5

 based on 2 votes.